Intended Learning Outcomes

 - document the mode of exercise and patient response following each exercise session

-- prescribe an individualised home exercise program for a patient based on patient responses to supervised exercise
+- prescribe an individualised home exercise program for a patient based on the patient’s response to supervised exercise

 - evaluate the effectiveness of an exercise program